wandb/docs/docs/guides/model_registry/walkthrough.md

 ### Declare dataset artifact as an input to the run

 Declare the dataset artifact you created in a previous step as the input to the W&B run.
-This is particularly useful in the context of logging models because declaring an artifact as an input to a run lets you track which dataset (and the version of the dataset) is used to train a specific model.
-This information is collected and used to create a [lineage map](./model-lineage.md).
+This is particularly useful in the context of logging models because declaring an artifact as an input to a run lets you track the dataset (and the version of the dataset) used to train a specific model.
+W&B uses the information collected to create a [lineage map](./model-lineage.md).

 Use the `use_artifact` API to both declare the dataset artifact as the input of the run and to retrieve the artifact itself.